 Here are our picks for the best small business ideas based on current trends in business and demographics, in no particular order.

 Fulfillment by Amazon Sales

 The Fulfillment by Amazon (FBA) program allows sellers of products to market their wares through Amazon, the largest online retail platform in the world.

 Amazon takes most of the headaches out of running an online retail business.
 In exchange for fulfillment and monthly storage fees, it handles storage, packing, shipping, returns, and customer service queries.

-Sellers are responsible for shipping their products to an Amazon fulfillment center and for creating their product listings on their Amazon store.
+Sellers are responsible for shipping their products to an Amazon fulfillment center and creating their product listings on their Amazon store.
 Once listings are live and sales are made, the seller begins receiving their portion of the proceeds on a weekly basis.

-FBA sellers source products for their Amazon stores in a variety of ways, such as:
+FBA sellers source products for their Amazon stores in a variety of ways, including:

 - From local or national wholesalers.